Air Transat pilot union has most negotiating leverage during busy travel time

 To be effective, sometimes leaders need to display aspects of both introversion and extroversion

 A stereotypical extrovert loves to engage with people, and derives energy from it.
 For stereotypical introverts, the reverse is true: they prefer to keep to themselves, and too much interaction with others saps their energy.
-But ambiverts display traits of both personality types, Prof. Karl Moore told CBC Radio’s The Weekender with Jared Monkman.
+But ambiverts display traits of both personality types, Professor Karl Moore told CBC Radio’s The Weekender with Jared Monkman.

 Canada must reflect on its fundamental values in a rapidly changing world